ABOUT SCOTT MEYERS

-What I am saying, is that if you want to shorten your learning curve, and avoid the mistakes that I, and so many others have made in their self-storage and real estate careers, then I invite you to join us on this amazing journey in the self-storage business.
+What I am saying is that if you want to shorten your learning curve and avoid the mistakes that I and so many others have made in their self-storage career – then I invite you to join us on this amazing journey in the self-storage business.

-Our mission is to supply the tools that can give EVERY real estate entrepreneur the ability to profit in the hottest form of all real estate and to create a community where thousands of self storage professionals from all over the world come together in support and celebration of each other’s success.
+Our mission is to supply the tools that can give EVERY self- storage investor the ability to profit in the hottest form of all real estate and to create a community where thousands of self-storage professionals from all over the world come together in support and celebration of each other’s success.

-So please join us on this magnificent journey to enjoy the real estate business you have always dreamed of by downloading our free resources (link to free ebook), attending our free webinars (link to registration page for evergreen), and browsing our catalog of educational tools for the serious investor.
+Please join us on this magnificent journey to enjoy the real estate business you have always dreamed of by downloading our free resources, attending our free webinars, and browsing our catalog of educational tools for the serious investor.

 The one that started it all!
 8719 E. Catalina